 For anybody that’s on a low-carb, high-fat diet heavy cream is great.
 This is because the typical heavy cream is around 40 percent milk fat.

-8 Different Ways on How to Make Heavy Cream
+8 Different Ways of How to Make Heavy Cream

-Sometimes you may not always have heavy cream readily available to you in your house.
+Sometimes you may not always have store bought heavy cream readily available to you in your house.
 Other times you may not have time to head to the store to pick some up.

 You could just be a person that likes to make everything themselves.